Neighborhood Profiles

 The Soho Neighborhood (a syllabic abbreviation for "South of Houston") coined by the influential urban planner Chester Rapkin is recognized for trendy shops and restaurants.
 "SoHo is also known ...
 Details

-Times Square formerly known as Long Acre Square is recognized around the world for its bright and colorful lights, gigantic flashing billboards and electronic television screens and hub of the theater ...
+Times Square is formerly known as Long Acre Square, the hub of the theater world.
+It is also recognized worldwide for its bright and colorful lights, gigantic flashing billboards, and electronic ...
 Details

 The Tribeca Neighborhood (a syllabic abbreviation for "Triangle Below Canal") retains its charm from the cobble stone-streets, historic warehouses and factories that once produced textiles and dry ...
 Details